top of page

-Most small business owners want to add connections on LinkedIn.
-However, more connections often doesn’t mean more clients.
+What I wish more business owners knew is this: having more connections often doesn’t mean securing more clients.

 In fact, having irrelevant connections can hurt your reach, crowd your feed with irrelevant content, and confuse your messaging.
 If you want to find clients on LinkedIn, consider removing (in addition to adding!) connections.
-This likely comes across as counterintuitive, so I'll explain why in this blog post.

 Who should remove connections

-(If you don't have 500 connections yet, don't worry about removing connections!)
+If you don't have 500 connections yet, don't worry about removing connections!

 Why you should remove connections

+One sign that you should remove connections is that, despite posting consistent, high-quality content, your engagement is lower than you think it should be.
 When you have a refined network, your content will be sent to relevant people.
 When your content is sent to relevant people, they engage with it, so the algorithm sends it to more relevant people.

-As a side benefit, you'll write better content because you'll know exactly who you're writing it for.
+As a side benefit, you'll write better content when your network is refined because you'll know exactly who you're writing it for.
 As a result, your ideal clients will resonate more with your content, making it easier to attract and secure client contracts.

-And lastly, your feed will become more relevant, making it easier to engage with relevant folks, helping you build strong relationships.
-And as we all know, good relationships result in referrals which results in clients.
+And lastly, when you have a refined network, your feed becomes more relevant, making it easier to engage with relevant folks, helping you build strong relationships.
+And as we all know, good relationships result in referrals, which results in clients.

 How to remove connections without getting blocked